create3000/x_ite/docs/_posts/components/Texturing/PixelTexture.md

 #### Hint

-- Many XML tools substitute XML character references for special characters automatically if needed within an attribute value (such as &amp;#38; for & ampersand character, or &amp;#34; for " quotation-mark character).
+- Many XML tools substitute XML character references for special characters automatically if needed within an attribute value (such as &#38; for & ampersand character, or &#34; for " quotation-mark character).

 ### SFImage [in, out] **image** 0 0 0

-Defines image: width height number_of_components pixel_values. width and height are pixel count, number_of_components = 1 (intensity), 2 (intensity alpha), 3 (red green blue), 4 (red green blue alpha-opacity).
+Defines *image*: width, height, number_of_components per each pixel value, and list of pixel_values.
+Note that width and height are pixel count, and allowed values for RGBA number_of_components in each pixel value are 1 (intensity), 2 (intensity alpha), 3 (red green blue), 4 (red green blue alpha-opacity).

+#### Hints

+- It is easier to understand hexadecimal values for each pixel, but integer values are also allowed.
+- The array of pixel values has length = (width*height).
+- The full list of integers in this field has length = (width*height + 3).

+#### Warning

+- The order of initial values in PixelTexture and PixelTexture3D *image* arrays are different.
+Example: intensity [1 2 1 0xFF 0x00] Example: intensity-alpha [2 2 1 0 255 255 0] Example: red-green-blue [2 4 3 0xFF0000 0xFF00 0 0 0 0 0xFFFFFF 0xFFFF00] Example: red-green-blue-alpha [2 2 4 0xFFFFFFAA 0xFFFF00AA 0x11111111AA 0x787800AA]

 ### SFBool [ ] **repeatS** TRUE

-Whether to horizontally repeat texture along S axis.
+Whether to repeat texture along S axis horizontally from left to right.

 ### SFBool [ ] **repeatT** TRUE

-Whether to vertically repeat texture along T axis.
+Whether to repeat texture along T axis vertically from top to bottom.

 ### SFNode [ ] **textureProperties** NULL <small>[TextureProperties]</small>

-Field textureProperties.
+Single contained TextureProperties node that can specify additional visual attributes applied to corresponding texture images.

 ## Description